-- The contract is communicated in full in clear and comprehensible language that workers could be expected to understand.
+- The contract/terms & conditions are presented in full in clear and comprehensible language that all workers could be expected to understand.

-- The contract is accessible to workers at all times.
+- The contracts/terms and conditions are easily accessible to workers in paper form, or via the app/platform interface at all times.

-3.2 - Does not impose unfair contract terms (one additional point)
+3.2 - Ensures that no unfair contract terms are imposed (one additional point)

-In some cases, especially under ‘independent contractor’ classifications, workers carry a disproportionate amount of risk for engaging in the contract.
+In some cases, especially under ‘independent contractor’ classifications, workers carry a disproportionate amount of risk for engaging in a contract with the service user.
 They may be liable for any damage arising in the course of their work, and they may be prevented by unfair clauses from seeking legal redress for grievances.
 To achieve this point, platforms must demonstrate that risks and liability of engaging in the work is shared between parties.

-Regardless of how the platform classifies the contractual status of workers, the platform must satisfy BOTH of the following:
+Regardless of how the contractual status of the worker is classified, the platform must satisfy ALL of the following:

-- The contract does not include clauses which prevent workers from effectively seeking redress for grievances which arise from the working relationship.
+- The contract/terms and conditions neither include clauses which exclude liability for negligence nor unreasonably exempt the platform from liability for working conditions.
+The platform takes appropriate steps to ensure that the contract does not include clauses which prevent workers from effectively seeking redress for grievances which arise from the working relationship.

 Principle 4: Fair Management